 Ongoing stress causes physical pain.
 And ongoing physical pain causes stress.
 It's a vicious cycle.

 And while it would be nice if we could just de-stress and be done with it, it takes a bit more to untangle the pain response with a whole body approach (since stress affects the whole body) to help the body heal after the stress response.
 It's kind of like weaning off of a drug.
-It takes a while for the body to adjust and come down from the chemicals circulating in the body.
+It takes a while for the body to adjust and detox from the chemicals circulating in the body.
 And oftentimes it takes support to be able to get back to feeling normal after a season of increased stress.

 So what can you do to to support your pelvic floor during stressful times?